 Incorporate Keywords Smartly.
 There are times you have picked up keywords from different sources and you just don’t know where to incorporate them.
 Title, features and backend keywords all have some limitations in terms of word limit and number of characters.
 Plus you cannot put all the desired words in them.
 You just have to put in the keyword once, that’s enough for Amazon’s algorithm as it checks keywords anywhere in the listing.

 Traffic.
 Keywords do attract traffic but don’t ensure conversion.
-Key is not to overwhelm but to provide sufficient information to convince them.
+The key is not to overwhelm but to provide sufficient information to convince them.

 Experiment.
 Keep on testing and try different combinations/approaches until you reach success.

 Need help with Amazon Listing?
-Check out AMZ One Step.
+Check out the AMZ One Step.